Haberdashers' Boys' School: 1690–1738

-Following a bequest of approximately £20,000 made by the merchant Robert Aske to the Worshipful Company of Haberdashers on his death in 1689, an almshouse for twenty needy members of the Haberdashers' Company was established in 1690 just outside the City of London at Hoxton.
+Following a bequest of approximately £20,000 made by the merchant Robert Aske to the Worshipful Company of Haberdashers on his death in 1689, an almshouse for twenty needy members of the Haberdashersʼ Company was established in 1690 just outside the City of London at Hoxton.
 Designed by Robert Hooke, the almshouse comprised a chapel and, at its centre, the school, which provided education for 20 sons of poor freemen between the ages of nine and fifteen.
-However, the chaplain, Thomas Wright, was then made master of Bunhill School and was thus unable to teach the boys at Aske's.
+However, the chaplain, Thomas Wright, was then made master of Bunhill School and was thus unable to teach the boys at Askeʼs.
 In 1697, therefore, John Pridie was appointed to teach the boys English, the catechism, and basic grammar at a salary of £40 a month.
 Soon afterward, Pridie secured the right to admit pupils from paying parents, allowing him to increase the amount of money spent on the boys' education.
 However, this right did not last for long.

 In 1701, the school instituted new rules that introduced a cap and gown as the school uniform.
 The school created the position of a master to teach arithmetic and writing.
 The school continued to cater to poor pupils, requiring any boy who inherited £100 or more to leave to make way for a less lucky individual.
 However, the school began to run into financial difficulties; by 1714, the school had reduced itself to only eight pupils.
 Hardship continued until 1738 when the Court of Assistants, the senior governing body of the Haberdashers' Company, decided that the favourable condition of the company justified restoring the school.
 At the same time, caps and gowns ceased to be the school uniform, and the school removed Latin from the curriculum.